carolinatannus/data_viz/README.md

 3) Filtering accomodations through specified criteria
 > Putting rental offers on a map and adding all filters
+>
+> Selecting main tourist destinations as a location reference

 4) Considering external factors
 > Taking into consideration the list of attractions Paola wants to visit and, additionally, the safety issue in New York.